xamarin/WebSharp/docs/getting-started/getting-started-dev-mac.md

 Then sit back and wait.
 When it has finished everything should be built and available to start developing.

-> :bulb: During the `build` process you make get a warning similar to:
+> :bulb: During the `build` process you may get a warning similar to:

 ```
 pepper_canary already exists, but has an update available.